bigfix/developer.bigfix.com/site/reference/types/bes-fixlet-field-value.md

 # type: bes fixlet field value

-The &lt;bes fixlet field value&lt; inspectors provide access to the values of informational fields that are included with some fixlets and Tasks.
+The &lt;bes fixlet field value&gt; inspectors provide access to the values of informational fields that are included with some fixlets and Tasks.
 For more Information, see the BES Fixlet field inspectors.

 # display value of &lt;bes fixlet field value&gt; : string